 A subcategory of livestock, ruminant meat comprises animals with multi-chambered stomach systems, including cattle, sheep, goats and deer.
 Cattle meat makes up the vast majority of ruminant meat produced in Brazil.
 Livestock as a whole includes a variety of animal-related products, including ruminant meat, monogastric meat, poultry, dairy and eggs.
-Ruminant meat livestock products in 2020, followed closely by demand for poultry at 29 percent.
+Ruminant meat represented 32 percent of Brazil's total demand for livestock products in 2020, followed closely by demand for poultry at 29 percent.
 Contrary to ruminant meat, however, demand for livestock is projected to increase domestically by up to 22 percent and up to 51 percent globally by 2050 under the Business as Usual scenario.